hliu56/mass-suite/README.md

 ## Testing and continuous integration

-The majority of code is tested under unittest and pushed through [travis CI](https://travis-ci.com/github/XiminHu/mass-suite).
+The majority of code is tested under unittest and pushed through [GitHub Actions](https://github.com/XiminHu/mass-suite/actions).

 ## Licensing